amforte/Caucasus_Erosion/README.md

   * width_key.csv - list of river mouth identifying numbers compared to sample names

 ## Result Tables
-The "result_tables" folder includes tables output from the analysis codes in the main repository, specifically the "optimize_k_e.py", "optimize_tau_c.py", "power_law_fits.py", and "stim_fit.py".
+The "result_tables" folder includes tables output from the analysis codes in the main repository.
 The results here represent the values used in the published paper.
 If users wish to explore the sensitivity of the results to parameter choices, it is recommended that you store these original results elsewhere as re-running the above codes will overwrite the existing result tables.

 ## Rasters
 We include three rasters that are generally not directly downloadable from public databases.
 All three of these were originally processed for use in Forte et al, 2016, Earth and Planetary Science Letters: